We, here at The Mobile Home Dealer, specialize in selling one type of mobile home.

 Recently, the Sarasota Florida mobile home community has begun to shift its focus and has started to begin charging its residents more in an a la carte fashion.
 What this means is that some mobile home parks around Sarasota are starting to charge their residents for the usage of water, sewer, and even at times lawn care.

-As you can see this then adds several different bills that are needing to be paid each month by the resident on top of their lot rent fee.
+As you can see this then adds several different bills that need to be paid each month by the resident on top of their lot rent fee.

 Although it is too early to tell, we are not sure if this will continue to be a growing trend within the area.